 In conjunction with the release of its 3rd quarter 2016, new information incorporated in 1st and 2nd quarter 2016.
 Volume growth in GDP for mainland Norway from 1st half 2015 to 1st half 2016 is unchanged from the previous release, though the individual components are audited.
 The seasonally adjusted GDP growth in Mainland Norway is also unchanged in 1st quarter and 2nd quarter compared to the previous release.
 An overview of the revisions in macroeconomic variables listed in table no. 48.

 For an overview of developments in the gross domestic product for some of our trading partners, view statistics from the OECD.

 For more information about definitions of the main concepts, variables and classifications in national accounts, see About the statistics, definitions.

-Sum four quarters in Quarterly National Accounts (QNA) are preliminary annual figures until Annual National Accounts (ANA) for year t are published in November in year t+2 and incorporated as a new base year in QNA.
-Hence, 2011 is the base year in QNA when publishing data in November 2013.
+The sum of four quarters in the Quarterly National Accounts (QNA) makes up the preliminary annual figures until the Annual National Accounts (ANA) for year t are published in November in year t+2 and incorporated as a new base year in the QNA.
+Hence, 2011 is the base year in the QNA when publishing data in May 2014.